-Coastal Areas: Issues such as Coastline stability, coral reef, mangrove and wetland, seagrass impacts, unique coastal environments, nutrient loading in coastal waters and impact on coastal commercial fishing should be examined.
+Coastal Areas: Issues such as Coastline stability, potential direct impacts to coral reef, mangrove and wetland, seagrass, systems, and unique coastal environments must be covered.
+Nutrient loading and the sedimentation of coastal waters and consequent impact on coastal commercial fishing should be examined.

-Upland Areas: Issues such as slope stability, modification of vegetation, preparation of access roads to the site, the availability of basic amenities such as potable water and electricity, impact of drainage from the site on pre existing drainage patterns etc. should be examined.
+Upland Areas: Issues such as slope stability, modification of vegetation, preparation of access roads to the site, the availability of basic amenities such as potable water and electricity should form a major part of the assessment.
+The impact of drainage from the site on pre existing drainage patterns etc. should be examined.

-Rivers/ Riverine Areas: Issues such as erosion and siltation, nutrient loading of the river system, macro-invertebrate habitat destruction, disrupting of regular flow of the river and the possible impact of upstream activities on the mangrove, sea grass coral reef system.
+Rivers/ Riverine Areas: Issues such as erosion and siltation, nutrient loading of the river system, macro-invertebrate habitat destruction, loss of biodiversity, disrupting of regular flow of the river and the possible impact of upstream activities on the mangrove, sea grass coral reef system.

-Distinct Terrestrial Forest Types: Issues relating to the specific growth form of the vegetation, the carrying capacity, the successional stage of the forest and the projected level of disturbance which the forest can undergo without a net change in the forest which would not be part of the natural succession.
+Distinct Terrestrial Forest Types: Issues relating to the specific growth form of the vegetation, the carrying capacity, the successional stage of the forest and the projected level of disturbance which the forest can withstand.
+Special consideration should be given to the impact of clear cutting activities required to facilitate mining.